Alphabetical list:

 Chronic prostatitis/chronic pelvic pain syndrome - nomenclature

 The name of this disorder is evolving.
-In 2007, the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) began using the umbrella term Urologic Chronic Pelvic Pain Syndromes (UCPPS), for research purposes, to refer to pain syndromes associated with the bladder (i.e. interstitial cystitis/painful bladder syndrome, IC/PBS) and the ...Section: Prostatitis
+In 2007, the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) began using the umbrella term Urologic Chronic Pelvic Pain Syndromes (UCPPS), ...Section: Prostatitis

 Other articles from the section: Prostatitis